coolmule0/coolmule0.github.io/content/about/index.md

 It has been really interesting to bring together two departments, computer science and mechanical engineering, to work on a joint topic.
 The exertise in the two areas come together to create complex, accurate models which can validate and predict future behaviour.

 The best place to find more about how RateSetter works is from the initial paper ["Ratesetter: Roadmap for faster, safer, and better platform train interface design and operation using evolutionary optimisation"](https://dl.acm.org/doi/pdf/10.1145/3205455.3205605) and [my PhD thesis]({{< ref "/publications/phd-thesis" >}}), particularly chapter 4, on simulation model accuracy.

+During this period I was incorporated into the [Research Software Engineering team](https://rse.shef.ac.uk/) at Sheffield.
+I provided help to researchers with the goal of creating better, more reproducible code.

 The following sections detail these RateSetter projects in more detail.